turbot/steampipe-plugin-terraform/docs/index.md

 - `aws_access_token` - AWS access token if this is being used.
 - `aws_profile` - Use this profile from local `~/.aws/config`.
 Takes priority over the other three.

+**Note:** The above configuration can also be set using the standard AWS environment variables.
+If set, it will take configurations from there.

 You can use any of the above credential option in the URL path to authenticate your request.
 For example:

 ```hcl